TommyStarK/vault-k8s/README.md

 	./vk -c=demo -t=agent,vault --delete
 ```

-## Demo using GKE + Minikube
+## Demo using GKE

-To demonstrate how to use `vault-k8s`, we will use [GKE](https://cloud.google.com/kubernetes-engine) and [minikube](https://minikube.sigs.k8s.io/docs/).
+To demonstrate how to use `vault-k8s`, we will use [GKE](https://cloud.google.com/kubernetes-engine).
 Feel free to use the cloud provider or whatever setup you want.
 Be aware of the required changes if you do so.

 For demo purposes, the Vault cluster will be deployed **without** enabling data persistence, pod resources, ingress.
 See the [production readiness](https://github.com/TommyStarK/vault-k8s#production-readiness) section for more details regarding these topics.